aacer0/boost_unipd/content/people/zago-giovanni/index.md

 #external_link: https://example.org
 ---

-Giovanni is a Physics of Data student currently working on his Master's Degree final thesis, which consists in developing software and hardware solutions for Level 1 Trigger Scouting at the CMS Experiment, in the context of the broader Next Generation Triggers Project.
+Giovanni is a former Physics of Data student currently a PhD student at University of Padova and resident at CERN with a Doctor Student contract.
+He focuses on the development of software and hardware solutions for  Level 1 Trigger Scouting at the CMS Experiment, in the context of the  broader Next Generation Triggers Project.
 His primary interests are  Scientific Computing and Hardware for Experimental Physics.